jmfuchs/aws-cloudtrail-processing/README.md

 ############################################################
 ```

-complement data points

- for contextual purposes, do dynamic lookups within a database or 3rd party

-context and enrich data to achieve actionable intelligence

->  You can add new files for different environments.

 ## Install Dependencies

 Ensure you are in the aws-ct-processing directory and run the following to install the dependencies: